 Saturday, July 11, 2020

 Online registration will open at 8:00am on Wednesday, January 8, 2020.
-This event will sell out; register early to guarantee your spot.
+This event is sold out!

 Please note that youth 17 & under will receive a $10 discount on the race fees listed above.